kumarbunny1996/namaste-react/REACT01_INCEPTION.md

 most expensive operation in browser is dom manipulation based on user interaction

-`React.createElement()` gives react object not htm element which the react render method converts the react object to the html which browser understands
+`React.createElement()` gives react object not html element which the react render method converts the react object to the html which browser understands

 React is a `library` not a framework which can used for specific code minimal javascript code React can used in existing app also by injecting cdn links